krzysztofarendt/building3d/README.md

 - [x] Add predefined geometry: box
 - [x] STL export/import
+- [x] Try PyVista instead of mayavi2
+- [ ] Plot subpolygons
+- [ ] Figure out subpolygon meshing and general usage
 - [ ] `example_1` fails with `delta=0.5` and it takes 5 minutes to generate the mesh
 - [ ] `Solid` should find polygons with reversed order of vertices and fix it
 - [ ] Accurate center of weight for Solid (but is it even needed?)
 - [ ] Export/import to/from STL (and other formats?)
-- [ ] Try PyVista instead of mayavi2
 - [ ] Speed up mayavi2: https://docs.enthought.com/mayavi/mayavi/tips.html#acceleration-mayavi-scripts
 - [ ] https://github.com/meshpro/pygalmesh
 - [ ] https://github.com/nschloe/meshio